l-ramirez-lopez/resemble/README.md

 This is important for obtaining the proper C++ toolchain that you might need for using `resemble`.

 Then, install `resemble`

+For the development version, download the [binary (.zip) file from here](https://github.com/l-ramirez-lopez/resemble/archive/1.2.2.zip) or the [source file (.tar.gz) from here](https://github.com/l-ramirez-lopez/resemble/archive/1.2.2.tar.gz).
+Remember you should have [R>=3.2.2](http://cran.r-project.org/).
+Suppose you downloaded the binary file to 'C:/MyFolder/', then you should be able to install the package as follows:

 ```
 install.packages('C:/MyFolder/resemble-1.2.2.zip', repos = NULL)